stonemjs/docs/src/docs/architecture/adapter.md

 #### Declarative Hook Registration

 Use the `@Hook('<hookName>')` method decorator to register a hook.
-Hook methods can live in any class — but for clarity and separation of concerns, it's best to place them in a dedicated observer class or service provider.
+Hook methods can live in any class, but for clarity and separation of concerns, it's best to place them in a dedicated observer class or service provider.

 ```ts
 import {